na-na-hi/renget/archive/nikg-advice-voice_lines.md

 1. I feel like i'm taking a liking to you, Pit Boss.
 I suppose Blanc must feel the same.
 2. Blanc is precious to me, but so are you! ...
 Do you feel the same way?
 3. I can't look at you too long before I have to avert my eyes.
 W-hy is that so?

+>Outpost Patrol
+1. Oh jeeze.
+There's so many people.
+I feel like they're all staring at me.
+Ugh.
+This is so embarrassing!
+2. Iiiis there anywhere I can hid?
+I don't think I can walk around in an outfit like this...
+3. Have you seen Blanc?
+We've never been apart this long before.

 ##Noise
 >Blabla Status